 Listening to Understand Rather Than To Respond

-Give attention.
-It takes practice.
-It’s habit for many to listen, as means of waiting for your chance to reply, retort, or get back to your own ideas.
-This undermines your ability attune yourself to the moment, each other and the project at hand.
+Giving attention takes practice.
+It’s habit for many to listen just long enough to to reply, retort, or get back to your own ideas.
+This undermines your ability attune yourself to the moment, others and the project at hand.
+High-quality improvisation requires of present-state awareness and a focus on supporting others contributions.

 Fostering a Yes Culture

 This means actively fostering a culture of acceptance.
-Put the critic on hold for a bit.
-It’s easy to focus on your own ideas and to forget empathizing with another viewpoint.
-Instead of immediately evaluating why something or someone is wrong, a Yes Culture looks for ways to get on the same side of the table.
-This does not imply instant agreement, a lack of evaluation, or an invitation to group think disaster.
-This is a way to check in with yourself and trust others are offering something because they see it as important.
+Improv encourages you to temporarily suspend your critic for the sake of elevating others creative impulses.
+It’s easy to focus on your own ideas and forget to empathize and build upon another’s viewpoint.
+Instead of immediately evaluating why someone is wrong, a Yes Culture puts the focus on connections, strategies to get on the same side of the table.
+This does not imply instant agreement, an absence of evaluation, or an invitation for a group-think disaster.
+Practicing a Yes Culture is a way to means to check your ego, trust your teammates are offering what they deem as valuable information and help promote psychological safety.

-At elementary level this means starting a sentence with words “Yes And…”
+At elementary level this means starting a sentence with the words: “Yes And…”

 “This blew other professional development sessions out the water.”

-Pauline Sinclair, Director, University of Guelph, Office of Graduate and Post-Doctoral Studies
+Pauline Sinclair, Director, Office of Graduate and Post-Doctoral Studies, University of Guelph

-The practice of applying improv techniques within the university classroom is not exclusive to the University of Guelph.
-Many top US Business School (Duke, UCLA, MIT) have improv training components.
-Mary Crossan of Western’s Ivey Business School is also a prominent researcher in the field and Canadian business programs within McGill, Waterloo and UBC all state they offer elective or required improv lessons.
+Let it be known that applying improv techniques within the university classroom is not exclusive to the University of Guelph.
+Many American business schools (Duke, UCLA, MIT) have core improv training components.
+Canadian business programs within McGill, Waterloo and UBC all state they offer elective or required improv lessons.
+Furthermore, Mary Crossan of Western’s Ivey Business School is a prominent researcher in the field.
+What seems unique about the University of Guelph is their appetite to apply improv across disciplines.
+To us, this makes sense because nearly all areas of study require group collaboration.

 Professor Pro Tip: Research shows that having improv in your class could lead to better class evaluations too.